nullfx/redis-graphql-server/readme.md

 This is a simple redis based graph-ql server using [Node Redis](https://github.com/noderedis/node_redis) and [Apollo Server](https://github.com/apollographql/apollo-server) and [Babel](https://new.babeljs.io/).

-Not all REDIS commands are implemented, but the ones that have been are documented here:
+Not all redis commands are implemented, but the ones that have been are documented here:

 #### Queries